Rudra-GHub/ContactInfo/README.md

 5.To see details of record click on "First Name" of record.

 Built With -
-Technologies - .NET Framework 4.6.1, C#, SQL, Jquery, BootStrap, AJAX, WEBAPI,EntityFramework, LinQ
+Technologies - .NET Framework 4.6.1, C#, SQL, Jquery, BootStrap, AJAX, WEBAPI, EntityFramework, LinQ

 Project Structure